The Ember tetra (Hyphessobrycon amandae) is also known as the Fire tetra thanks to the fish’s beautiful, glowing orange-red coloration.

 Origin

-Araguaia River basin of Brazil
+Araguaia River basin in Brazil

 Diet